educelab/libcore/README.md

 ```

 ## Installation
-Follow the build instrcutions above, then run the following command from the root of the source directory:
+Follow the build instructions above, then run the following command from the root of the source directory:

 ```shell
 # Install the library to the system